PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 ended up being the start of me helping out with the GNU Guile devroom in 2017 and 2018, and then what became the Minimalistic Languages until today.
-When I am thinking about Guix is like thinking about the story of me growing up and the people I met through all these year I consider family!
+When I am thinking about Guix is like thinking about the story of me growing up and the people I met through all these years I consider family!
 Guix is a big part of my life, I use it everywhere and even though I am not able to help much nowadays I am following the project as much as I can.
 Here's hoping to another 10 year!